tengfeixue-victor/One-Shot-Animal-Video-Segmentation/README.md

 If you wanna evaluate the results quantatively as we did in paper, you can refer to the DAVIS official code https://davischallenge.org/davis2016/code.html

 ## Citations
-Our paper is in review currently.
-If you use our work, please cite this github website address in your code.
+Comming soon.
+The article is currently in early access.
+If you borrow our work, please cite the github address for now.

 ## Reference
 [1] Perazzi, F., Pont-Tuset, J., McWilliams, B., Van Gool, L., Gross, M. and Sorkine-Hornung, A., 2016.
 A benchmark dataset and evaluation methodology for video object segmentation.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 724-732). https://davischallenge.org/davis2016/code.html